ajay77381/AWS_DevOps/ITIL/Module-3/Service management practice.md

 - 1- availability management-  This practice ensures services are delivered as per the agreed levels of availability to meet the needs of the consumers

-- 2-  is business analysis- This process talks about how to analyze business, identify the needs, and recommend appropriate solutions.
+- 2-business analysis- This process talks about how to analyze business, identify the needs, and recommend appropriate solutions.
-- 3-  is capacity and performance management -  This practice ensures that services are achieved as per the agreed and expected performance levels.
+- 3- capacity and performance management -  This practice ensures that services are achieved as per the agreed and expected performance levels.
 It also satisfies the current and future demands.

 - 4- change control -
 - 5- Incident management